-The results of the RI fieldwork at RC2 supports USACE's determination that there is an unacceptable risk associated with receptor exposure to MEC at MRS-04.
+The results of the RI fieldwork at RC1 support the determination that there is an unacceptable risk associated with receptor exposure to MEC hazards at MRS-07.
 The selected remedy is protective of human health and the environment through removal of MEC using AGC and LUCs that minimize possible receptor interaction by warning of potential explosive hazards present, thus reducing the potential for receptor exposures.
-Surface and subsurface removal of MEC is acceptable for MRS-04 because of the risk associated with the residual explosive hazards that have been identified within MRS-04.
-LUCs are also acceptable for MRS-04 because physical obstructions (i.e., buildings, roads, dense vegetation, etc.) may prevent removal of MEC hazards in certain areas.
-Implementation of Alternative 5 with LUCs at MRS-04 would meet the RAO of reducing exposure through interaction of human receptors with surface and subsurface MEC.
+Surface and subsurface removal of MEC is acceptable for MRS-07 because of the risk associated with the residual explosive hazards that have been identified within MRS-07.
+LUCs are also acceptable for MRS-07 because physical obstructions (i.e., buildings, roads, dense vegetation, etc.) may prevent removal of MEC hazards in certain areas.
+Implementation of Alternative 5 with LUCs at MRS-07 would meet the RAO of reducing exposure through interaction of human receptors with surface and subsurface MEC.
 All ARARs identified will be complied with and the selected remedy meets the statutory requirements of CERCLA § 121 and the NCP.
 Based on the information currently available, the selected remedy is protective of human health and the environment and cost-effective.
 Additionally, there would be significant reduction of hazards due to treatment through destruction of MEC hazards.
 Therefore, the selected remedy would satisfy the preference for treatment as a principal element.
-Since the selected remedy will not allow for UU/UE, USACE will conduct statutory reviews every five years after initiation of the selected remedy to ensure the remedy is still protective of human health and the environment.
+Since the selected remedy will not allow for UU/UE, USACE will conduct statutory five-year review every five years after initiation of the remedy to ensure the selected remedy is still protective of human health and the environment.

-With regard to MC, USACE determined that MC is not present at levels that pose a risk to human health or the environment.
+With regard to MC, USACE determined that MC is not present at levels that pose a risk to human health and the environment.
 Therefore, no remedial action is necessary to ensure the protection of human health and the environment.